wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 strings immutability impacts on object allocation, garbage collection and performance.
 Let's take the following snippet as the starting point for the benchmarks.

 {% codeblock lang:ruby %}
+1_000_000.times { 'a' }
+{% endcodeblock %}

+It's a simple loop, that creates a million 'a'.
+In theory without immutable strings it will create a million objects, one for each 'a' and when we switch to immutable strings it should create only one.
+We can't expect to have exactly one or one million objects created, as when we measure we're changing the subject under observation.
+The loop and benchmark classes will create they own objects impacting on the total object count, but as we're introducing this deviation in all scenarios the analysis will be stable.

+## Allocated objects

+{% codeblock lang:ruby %}
 require 'objspace'